berkslv/gpa-grade-calculator/README.md

 ## Signing the App

 we dont dive deep in this section.
 If you curious about app signing you can read this [documentation](https://developer.android.com/studio/publish/app-signing).
-Don't forget your `-alias` and `-keystore` names.
+Just don't forget your `-alias` and `-keystore` names.

 ```
 keytool -genkey -v -keystore android.keystore -alias gdpcalculator-key -keyalg RSA -keysize 2048 -validity 10000